remyeltorro/celldetective/README.rst

 RAM needed (8+?
 16+?)
 CPU needed, GPU needed...

-GPU functionalities tested on NVIDIA RTX 3070 with 8 Gb of memory.
+The GPU implementation was tested with a single NVIDIA GeForce RTX 3070, with 8 Gb of memory.
+Succesive segmentation and DL signal analysis could be performed without saturating the GPU memory thanks to the subprocess formulation for the different modules.

 Software requirements
 ---------------------

-Linux:
+The software was developed simulateously on Ubuntu 20.04 and Windows 11.
+It was tested on MacOS.

+Linux: Ubuntu 20.04.6 LTS (Focal Fossa) and above
 Windows:
 MacOS:

 Installation